ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ipccwg1ar6ch3.rst

 --------

 This recipe collects selected diagnostics used in IPCC AR6 WGI Chapter 3:
-Human influence on the climate system.
+Human influence on the climate system (`Eyring et al., 2021`_).
 Plots from IPCC AR6 can be readily reproduced and compared to previous versions.
 The aim is to be able to start with what was available now the next time allowing us to focus on developing more innovative analysis methods rather than constantly having to "re-invent the wheel".

 The plots are produced collecting the diagnostics from individual recipes.
-The following figures from Eyring et al. (2021) can currently be reproduced:
+The following figures from `Eyring et al. (2021)`_ can currently be reproduced:

     * Figure 3.3 a,b,c,d: Surface Air Temperature - Model Bias